apaam/webpage/docs/documentation/particle_models.md

 ###

-[This page is prepared in Chinese, and will be part of a book aiming at beginers of DEM.]
+[This page is prepared in Chinese, and will be part of a book aiming at beginners of DEM.]

 -------